CD-ROM driver help

 If you are using the LOADHIGH or DEVICEHIGH statements, ensure that your computer is loading the memory manager (EMM386.exe and HIMEM.SYS).

 Second, if the high memory managers are being loaded, ensure the computer has enough memory to load these devices into the high memory portion of your memory.
 You should receive a memory error message if not enough memory is available.

 Some CD-ROM manufacturers may place additional switches on the CD-ROM lines while these lines may sometimes be needed for the CD-ROM to work properly; these lines may cause the CD-ROM to not load or cause an error with other drivers causing the CD-ROM drive not to load properly.
 If you have extra switches on either line, attempt to temporarily remove these lines to see if the CD-ROM works.

 While these lines may be loading properly, it could be a possibility that your CD-ROM is not working because of a hardware issue with the drive itself.
 Ensure that you have reviewed are CD-ROM section for possible CD-ROM troubleshooting steps and information.

 Where can I locate MSCD0001 or MSCD001?

 MSCD0001 is not a driver, it is a common name of the driver.
 After the driver loads successfully it's named MSCD0001 to be referenced by MSCDEX.
 The driver for your CD-ROM is dependent on what CD-ROM drive you have in the computer.
 Some of the most common driver names are located in different types of CD-ROM drivers.

 Where can I get the driver for my CD-ROM?

 Visit our hardware downloads section to obtain a generic CD-ROM driver (oakcdrom.sys) and mscdex.exe if needed.
 These are files used with earlier versions of Windows (Windows 95 and Windows 3.11) and MS-DOS.

 I am getting the error "Not enough drive letters available" after loading the CD-ROM drivers, why?

-This is usually caused by either the LASTDRIVE missing or not specifying enough letters for the CD-ROM to load within.
+This error is usually caused by the LASTDRIVE missing or not specifying enough letters for the CD-ROM to load.
 Within your config.sys, add LASTDRIVE=Z before the CD-ROM driver line.